 Stevens would retire at the end of the 2010 term, still expressing grave concerns about the direction and tone of the Court.

 The fallout was immediate.
 In March 2010, the D.C.
 Circuit Court of Appeals declared that the contribution limits of the Federal Election Campaign Act of 1972 were unconstitutional in its decision in SpeechNow v.
 FEC.
 The unanimous decision found that limits could not be put on individuals making contributions to political organizations who in turn make independent expenditures.
 Individuals were still be limited in their direct contributions to candidates.
 But basically, these "independent" groups were just shell organizations that launder money to campaigns.
 So the grift was on.

-In the subsequent years, the pursuit of campaign cash became all consuming.
+In subsequent years, the pursuit of campaign cash became all-consuming.
 501(c)(4) groups could now raise unlimited amounts without disclosure.
 This led to the rise of "dark money."
 Most ominously of all, it set the stage for foreign money to flow into American campaigns.

 Corporate spending has outpaced unions for 40 years and the gap widened considerably after Citizens United.

 In 2016, dark money groups and Super PACs spent $1.4 billion.
 Conservative dark money still dominates, making up 76% of all reported spending, along with nearly all unreported spending on issue ads.
 But liberal groups are catching up with no end in sight.
 All of this unlimited spending has led to a loss of trust in our system and if left unabated, the public will continue to lose faith in democracy.